Ruichen0424/I2E/README.md

 Below is the visualization of the conversion process from static RGB images to dynamic event streams.
 We illustrate the high-fidelity conversion with four examples.

+More than 200 additional visualization comparisons can be found in [Visualization.md](./Visualization.md).

 <table border="0" style="width: 100%">
   <tr>
     <td width="25%" align="center"><img src="./assets/original_1.jpg" alt="Original 1" style="width:100%"></td>